Kilcoe Castle: Restoration

 Since the late 1970s, a planning permission existed obtained by Samuel to restore the building for residential use.
 He also built a bridge linking the castle's island with the mainland.

 In 1996, the castle was offered for sale.
 Despite some protests against giving it to private ownership, in 1997 the land and the castle were purchased for IR£150,000 by English actor, Jeremy Irons, who had already lived in a farmhouse in the vicinity with his wife Sinéad Cusack.
 They lodged a new planning permission application in February 1998, with the plan to spend over £1 million on restoration.
-Restoration plans included store room on the ground floor; dormitory-type design on the first floor; a kitchen, living room, and dining room on the third; a chapel and a library on the fourth; and an en-suite bedroom on the fifth.
+Restoration plans included a store room on the ground floor; dormitory-type design on the first floor; a kitchen, living room, and dining room on the third; a chapel and a library on the fourth; and an en-suite bedroom on the fifth.
 In place of a traditional septic tank, a peat-based biocycle system was installed.
 The main tower's third floor was made into a large, two-storey living space, a solar, with plenty of daylight.
 The tower's turret on floor seven was also restored.
 Irons took a year off acting to focus on the project, and planned to offer the castle as a retreat to writers, historians and archeologists.
 He has also made castle tours available for fundraising initiatives.

 The restoration was done in a way to minimise the disturbance to the fabric of the building, for example no holes were drilled in the external masonry.
 Lime mortar and harling finish was put on the outside of the towers.
 Additional parts of walls and buildings, for example a cottage based on originally preserved foundations, were built.
 Supervision, designs, and planning were carried out by a team of experts from the UK, Ireland, and France; and for the work itself Irons hired local people, often ones who randomly showed up at his door.
 Stone for restoration was brought in from Castlehaven, County Cork and Liscannor, County Clare, and a crane to support the works from France.
 The entire restoration, the leading theme of which Irons described as a "jazz riff on the medieval", took six years to complete.

 Colour

-There were contentions initially as to the colour of the facade, but ultimately it was decided on peach-coloured mixture of ferrous sulphate used in iron fillings with limewash which was expected to oxidize gracefully and retain "terra-cotta orange" colour.
+There were contentions initially as to the colour of the facade, but ultimately it was decided on peach-coloured mixture of ferrous sulphate used in iron fillings with limewash which was expected to oxidize gracefully and retain a "terra-cotta orange" colour.
 The owner himself referred to the colour as "ochre", protested against calling it "pink", and dismissed the occasional criticism.
 As a counter to the concerns of some critics, who stated that the castle should have retained a grey stone facade, additional evidence has suggested that some medieval castles were rendered on the outside and painted using available dyes.